 The main rear camera is an optically stabilised 12-megapixel sensor, with an aperture that can shift between f/1.5 for night shots and f/2.4 for the day.
 There’s an ultra-wide, 16-megapixel f/2.2 sensor, too, and a stabilised 12-megapixel tele sensor for zooming.

-Of the three, it’s the ultra-wide sensor that’s new – and the implementation is similar to that used by Huawei in the Mate 20 Pro.
+Of the three, it’s the ultra-wide sensor that’s new.
 In the app, you can zoom out to enter wide view and there’s somewhat of a fisheye effect on the results.

 The main camera consistently judges exposure better than its predecessor, while the improved HDR mode helps give you a good dynamic range across most scenes, with fewer blown out highlights and overexposed shots.